bluevoidnl/parking_lot/NOTES.md

 ## 🍅 Pomodoro 2

-1. ⚠ Make a walking route test at the ground floor from index 8 it should be null.
+1. ✅ Make a walking route test at the ground floor from index 8 it should be null.
-2. ⚠ Make a walking route test at the ground floor from index 7.
+2. ✅ Make a walking route test at the ground floor from index 7.

+## 🍅 Pomodoro 3
-3. ⚠ Make a walking route test at the ground floor from index 0.
+1. 🚧  Make a walking route test at the ground floor from index 0.
+2. ⚠ Make a walking route test at the first floor from index 1.